-If you're interested in figuring out who can answer questions about a particular part of the compiler, or you'd just like to know who works on what, check out our experts directory.
-It contains a listing of the various parts of the compiler and a list of people who are experts on each one.
+If you're interested in figuring out who can answer questions about a particular part of the compiler, or you'd just like to know who works on what, check out triagebot.toml's assign section.
+It contains a listing of the various parts of the compiler and a list of people who are reviewers of each part.

 The compiler team has a weekly meeting where we do triage and try to generally stay on top of new bugs, regressions, and discuss important things in general.
 They are held on Zulip.
 It works roughly as follows:

 - Review P-critical and P-high bugs: P-critical and P-high bugs are those that are sufficiently important for us to actively track progress.
 P-critical and P-high bugs should ideally always have an assignee.

 - Check S-waiting-on-team and I-nominated issues: These are issues where feedback from the team is desired.

 The meeting currently takes place on Thursdays at 10am Boston time (UTC-4 typically, but daylight savings time sometimes makes things complicated).